juftin/juftin/README.md

 My work with data has spanned from being on the front lines as an analyst and data scientist, building out data platforms, architecting machine learning recommendation systems, and working on scalable applications as a backend and platform engineer.
-Currently, I work as part of a software engineering team looking to make heart attacks a thing of the past using machine learning.
+Currently, I work as part of a software engineering team on clinical EHR (electronic health record) products working with AI and machine learning.

 I’m very interested in machine learning operations (MLOps), big data engineering, distributed systems, large language models, and everything open source.